 I've spent two years at the intersection of AI product development and user adoption.

-As an Anthropic Campus Ambassador at UC Berkeley, I run the frontline of how students discover and use Claude — organizing workshops, hackathons, and demos for hundreds of students.
+As an Anthropic Campus Ambassador at UC Berkeley, I led a team that drove 10,000+ Claude Pro signups and built programming reaching 40,000+ students.
+I ran the frontline of how students discover and use Claude — organizing workshops, hackathons, and demos for hundreds of students.
 That work gives me pattern recognition most builders don't have: I see what excites new users, what confuses them, and where the gap between a model's capabilities and someone's actual workflow becomes a wall.

 At SJF Ventures, I built AI tools for investors who had never touched a terminal — Salesforce automations, intelligent search engines for deal sourcing, and portfolio monitoring systems.
-The constraint was always the same: if the person using this can't understand it in 30 seconds, it doesn't matter how good the code is.
+I provided similar techincal assistance and advice to its porfolio companies in healthcare, education, and government, including developing some prototypes for new AI features.
+The constraint was the same: if the person using this can't understand it in 30 seconds, it doesn't matter how good the code is.

 Now I build my own products.
 I prototype fast, test with real users, and iterate the same night.
 Every project below started with a pattern I noticed and a question I couldn't stop thinking about.